elydre/elydre.github.io/md/olivine.md

 ### Pseudos

-Pseudos are replaced between all the substitution steps and the final call of the function.
+Pseudos (aka Nicknames) are replaced between all the substitution steps and the final call of the function.
 They have been created in order to simplify the function calls.

 Pseudos are defined with the internal function `pseudo` which takes two arguments, the first one being the name of the pseudo and the second one